adubitskiy/cs109-anomaly/readme.txt

+Martingale Based Anomaly Detection in Stock Market Data?

-cs109/dataloader.py - pyhton code to load all thhe data sources and build the main data set cs109/model.py - python implementation of our main class
+cs109/dataloader.py - python code to load all the data sources and build the main data set cs109/model.py - python implementation of our main class

 datasets/DFF.csv - federal funds rate